isaacs/yallist/README.md

 Move a Node object to the front of the list.
 (That is, pull it out of wherever it lives, and make it the new head.)

-You should probably never move a node from one list to another.
-It will work fine as long as it's not the head or tail, but if it's the head or tail, it will cause a weird state where the head and tail of the source list are not in sync.

-This could be fixed by adding a `node.list` reference, detecting that state, and correcting for it.
-However, at this time, that is not the case.
+If the node belongs to a different list, then that list will remove it first.

 #### yallist.moveToTail(node)

 Move a Node object to the end of the list.
 (That is, pull it out of wherever it lives, and make it the new tail.)

+If the node belongs to a list already, then that list will remove it first.

+#### yallist.removeNode(node)

+Remove a node from the list, preserving referential integrity of head and tail and other nodes.

+Will throw an error if you try to have a list remove a node that doesn't belong to it.

 ### Yallist.Node